kylebelanger/range.js/readme.md

 ## Contributing

 This is a small, open-source project, and contributions are encouraged.
-Check the  [Issues](https://github.com/kylesb/range.js/issues) or [Wiki](https://github.com/kylesb/range.js/wiki) section to view the project roadmap and future goals.
+Check the  [Issues](https://github.com/kylesb/range.js/issues) section to view the project roadmap and future goals.

   1. Fork the repository
   2. Create a branch for your patch or feature